 Subnet Mask – 225.225.225.0

 The next step is to connect the crossover cable to the network ports of the two computers.
-Both ends of the network cable look the same, so it doesn’t matter which end you use first.
+Both ends of the network cable look the same, so it does not matter which end you use first.

 By doing the same steps on to the other computer and connecting them through connection wire both computers will appear on the network tab after turning on the network discovery “ON” on both PC’s.